Renesas has talked with Apple, others on chip unit sale -source

-TOKYO Japan's Renesas Electronics Corp (6723.T) has talked with several companies, including Apple Inc (AAPL.O), on a possible sale of its display chip design unit, a source familiar with the situation said on Wednesday.
+TOKYO, April 2 Japan's Renesas Electronics Corp has talked with several companies, including Apple Inc , on a possible sale of its display chip design unit, a source familiar with the situation said on Wednesday.

 The source declined to comment further on the status of the talks.